-Health care services (HCS) is comprised of utilization management(UM) and care management (CM) departments that work together to achieve an integrated model based upon empirically validated best practices that have demonstrated positive results.
-Research and experience show that a highertouch, Member-centric care environment for at-risk Members supports better health outcomes.
+Health Care Services is comprised of utilization management (UM) and care management (CM) departments that work together to achieve an integrated model based upon empirically validated best practices that have demonstrated positive results.
+Research and experience show that a higher-touch, Member-centric care environment for at-risk Members supports better health outcomes.
 Molina provides care management services to Members to address a broad spectrum of needs, including chronic conditions that require the coordination and provision of health care services.
-Elements of the Molina utilization management program include pre-service authorization review, inpatient authorization management that includes admission and concurrent medical necessity review, and restrictions on the use of out-of-network or nonparticipating Providers.
+Elements of the Molina utilization management program include pre-service authorization review, inpatient authorization management that includes admission and concurrent medical necessity review, and restrictions on the use of out of network or non-participating Providers.